bjoernbremer/bjoernbremer.github.io/_projects/4_politics_macroeconomics.md

 * "Much ado about debt?
 Understanding how people reason about debt sustainability and fiscal policy" (with [Charlotte Cavaille](https://charlottecavaille.wordpress.com/), [Lisanne de Blok](https://lisannedeblok.com/), and [Catherine de Vries](https://www.catherinedevries.eu/))
 * "Support for wealth protection in the new gilded age: Do ethnic and class inequality matter?" (with [Jeffrey Chwieroth](http://personal.lse.ac.uk/chwierot/) and [Andrew Walter](https://findanexpert.unimelb.edu.au/profile/195100-andrew-walter))
 * "Party favoritism and local public investment: Quasi-experimental evidence from Germany" (with Robin Hetzel)
-* "Do ordinary citizens react to central bank communication?
+* "Do central bank announcements affect public opinion?
 Evidence from a natural experiment" (with [Lucio Baccaro](http://www.mpifg.de/people/lb/index_en.asp))
 * "The politics of unconventional monetary policies and its trade-offs" (with [Jeffrey Chwieroth](http://personal.lse.ac.uk/chwierot/))

 *Work in progress:*

-* "What shapes public opinion towards Green central banking?" (with [Jeffrey Chwieroth](http://personal.lse.ac.uk/chwierot/))
+* "Public opinion on green central banking and its trade-offs: Evidence from a survey experiment?" (with [Jeffrey Chwieroth](http://personal.lse.ac.uk/chwierot/))
 * "Is the left more profligate than the right?
 Partisanship and public debt revisited"